Skip to content

 The problems started almost immediately after installation, but we didn’t recognize them as problems at first.

 When you’re building a house, everything is chaos.
-You’re making a thousand decisions, dealing with a thousand issues, and living somewhere else while trying to manage construction from a distance.
-So when your brand-new windows started showing a little condensation, you tell yourself it’s normal.
+You’re making a thousand decisions, dealing with a thousand issues, living somewhere else and managing construction from a distance.
+So when the brand-new windows showed a little condensation, you tell yourself it’s normal.
 New house.
-Lots of moisture from drywall, paint, everything drying out.
+Fresh drywall, paint, everything still drying out.

 Except it never stopped.